tanaikech/OnedriveApp/README.md

 - v1.1.1 (January 4, 2020)

   ["Retrieve access token and refresh token for using OneDrive"](#authprocess) of the document was changed.

+- v1.1.2 (September 29, 2021)

+  A bug of method of `uploadFile` was removed.
+By this, the files except for Google Docs files can be uploaded to OneDrive.

 # Etc